flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 ---

-## Base knowledge: Route, Star and Approach
+## Base Knowledge: Route, Star and Approach

 - __Basics__<br/>
   As we have learned in previous chapters a flight route begins with an origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
 Similar to a SID the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring the aircraft into a position to land on the destination airport safely and with as little ATC communication as possible.